Rizwan-Ishaq/SocialGraphPage/index.md

 ![image](https://github.com/Rizwan-Ishaq/SocialGraphPage/blob/master/assets/SubgraphCommunity_11.png)
 _Network of "Eastern Philosophy"_

+A community that seems to always be grouped together are the Chinese philosophers centered around Confucius.
+This of course makes a lot of sense, since these philosophers have had a different "real life community" both in terms of geography, language and culture.

 Wittgenstein, Hume, Russell
-<h4 id="ac06">Something something</h4>
+<h4 id="ac06">A Community of Mystery</h4>

 ![image](https://github.com/Rizwan-Ishaq/SocialGraphPage/blob/master/assets/SubgraphCommunity_05.png)
-_Network of the Philosophers ""_
+_Network of the Philosophers Connected by "Mystery"_

-Apart from these communities, there are some small partitions of the network, which does fit neatly into the general trends of history.
-Some of the minor communities (often only consisting of two nodes), do show some close connections, for instance James Clerk Maxwell and Michael Faraday are (for what we know) always grouped in a community of just those two, which makes a lot of sense since they worked in the same rather narrow (compared to this list of philosphers) field of physics.
+Apart from these communities, there are some small partitions of the network, which does show some curious connections, but hardly make it as an actual network (often they only consisting of two nodes).
+Some of these minor communities, do show some close connections, for instance James Clerk Maxwell and Michael Faraday are (for what we know) always grouped in a community of just those two, which makes a lot of sense since they worked in the same rather narrow (compared to this list of philosphers) field of physics.

+These findings have made us extend our list of further reading:

 <h4 id="extended_further_reading">Extended Further Reading</h4>